Yankees vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and won three of those contests.
+- The Yankees have been underdogs five times over their past 10 games and lost every one of those contests.

-- In their last 10 games with a total, the Yankees and their opponents have failed to hit the over seven times.
+- When it comes to the total, the Yankees and their opponents are 3-6-1 in their last 10 games.

 Yankees Betting Records & Stats

-- The Yankees have won 62.5% of the games this season when they were the moneyline favorite (15-9).
+- The Yankees have been posted as the underdog six times this season but have yet walk away from any of those games with an upset.

-- In games it has played as moneyline favorites with odds of -175 or shorter, New York has gone 4-1 (80%).
+- This season, New York has been at least a +120 underdog on the moneyline four times, losing each of those contests.

-- The Yankees have an implied moneyline win probability of 63.6% in this contest.
+- The Yankees have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- New York has combined with opponents to go over the total 10 times this season for a 10-19-1 record against the over/under.
+- New York and its opponents have hit the over in 10 of its 31 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.